 23-defendant Özgür Gündem trial adjourned

-The trial into 23 defendants that include former editors and employees of the shuttered pro-Kurdish daily Özgür Gündem on the charge of “terrorism propaganda” resumed on 28 March at the 14th High Criminal Court of Istanbul.
+The trial of 23 defendants that include former editors and employees of the shuttered pro-Kurdish daily Özgür Gündem on the charge of “terrorism propaganda” resumed on 28 March at the 14th High Criminal Court of Istanbul.

 This was the 11th hearing in the case.
 Defense lawyers Özcan Kılıç and Senem Doğanoğlu were in attendance.